Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 It's a different day.

-And I don't know what it would look like for Zelensky or for your father.
+And I don't know what a win looks like for Zelensky or.

 I think whatever happens today has much bigger global implications than people think about.